Main Pioneers

 paintings) and to the serenely shimmering blocks of

-color in Mark Rothko's work (which is not what would
+work (which is not what would

 usually be called expressionist and which Rothko denied